kokkos/pykokkos/docs/patterns.rst

 Patterns
 ========

-Pattern is the first key concept in PyKokkos (:doc:`concepts`).
+Pattern is the first key concept (out of three) in PyKokkos (:doc:`concepts`).
 Patterns specify the structure of computation.
 There are three key patterns available in PyKokkos:

 * ``parallel_for``, which is also known as a ``map`` operation in other frameworks/languages